 Play is Important for Mental / Cognitive Development

-Sandra Walker Russ, in her book Play in Child Development and Psychotherapy, highlighted some key areas in which play can support and help develop cognitive functions:
+Sandra Walker Russ, in her book Play in Child Development and Psychotherapy, highlighted some key areas in which play is important in helping to develop cognitive functions:

 The ability to create and tell a story in a logical chronology; to have a start and end to something with sequential steps in between.